How to Prepare for FSMA Compliance Audits

 What to Expect During an FSMA Compliance Audit

 Qualified auditors from the Food and Drug Administration (FDA) will check if your facility takes the appropriate measures to meet current food safety standards and prevent food contamination.
-They will observe your operations and interview staff if they are properly trained in ensuring food safety.
+They will observe your operations and interview staff to see if they are properly trained in ensuring food safety.

 FSMA audits can be scheduled or unannounced, and they may vary depending on your business model.
 Some inspections are routine, while others are triggered by complaints, previous violations, or random selection.